When I hear the word eggplant (Solanum melongena), I immediately think of my all-time favorite Mediterranean dish, the smoky, garlicky baba ghanoush.

 What’s different about ‘Paloma’ are the bell-shaped, lightly ribbed eggplant it bears.

-These thin-skinned fruits, reaching a squat 4.5 inches long by 3.5 inches wide, have a mildly sweet and creamy taste.
+These thin-skinned fruits, reaching a squat four and a half inches long by three and a half inches wide, have a mildly sweet and creamy taste.

-‘Snowy’ is a short-season cultivar that produces large, cylindrical fruits on sturdy, upright plants reaching 2-3 feet tall at maturity.
+‘Snowy’ is a short-season cultivar that produces large, cylindrical fruits on sturdy, upright plants reaching two to three feet tall at maturity.